sinanmohd/namescale/README.md

 }
 ```

-Using Split DNS make your tailnet to route all DNS requests to your base domain
+Using Split DNS make your tailnet to routes all DNS requests to your base domain
 to Namescale , on Tailscale you can use the Web GUI for this. if you're using
 Headscale you can do the following in your `configuration.nix`.